j12-solutions/nos3/docs/wiki/Scenario_Demo.md

 ### ADCS

 We can leave sample like that - let's play with the Attitude Determination and Control System (ADCS).
-* In short, ADCS uses various components (typically referred to as sensors and actuators) to make the vehicle change orientation or position.
+* In short, ADCS uses various components (typically referred to as sensors and actuators) to make the vehicle change orientation or orbit.
 Let's first disable the ADCS from doing anything so we can play:
 * Note that if you are in eclipse your spacecraft can't point at the sun because it doesn't know where it is (not smart enough to guess).
 * In the Command Sender send the command `GENERIC_ADCS` `GENERIC_ADCS_SET_MODE_CC` with `GNC_MODE` `PASSIVE` (0).